DEAP/deap/doc/overview.rst

 .. literalinclude:: /code/tutorials/part_1/1_where_to_start.py
    :lines: 19-25

-The registered functions are renamed by the toolbox to allow generality so that the algorithm does not depend on operator names.
+The registered functions are renamed by the toolbox, allowing generic algorithms that do not depend on operator names.
 Note also that fitness values must be iterable, that is why we return a tuple in the evaluate function.
 More on this in the :doc:`tutorials/basic/part2` tutorial and :doc:`examples/index`.

 Algorithms
 ----------